Blockchain Manufacturing – Enabling Supply Chain Traceability

 Manufacturing is the process of adding value to raw materials by turning them into usable products for consumers.
 Once the product gets manufactured, it is distributed to the buyer.

 The supply chain in the manufacturing system involves various entities including people, knowledge process, physical resources, financial contracts and transactions.
-Involvement of the different entities makes it hard to track the transactions within the chain.
+Involvement of the different entities makes it hard to track the movements of the product within the chain.

-The information is stored at different locations and is accessible to only limited entities.
-Also, the clients who place the orders don’t have access to the information in the supply chain.
+The details are stored in multiple databases that can be accessed by limited entities.
+Also, the clients who place the orders cannot access the product’s manufacturing information in the supply chain.

-By enabling product tracking ability with blockchain, the supply chain process can become smarter, secure and can have real-time visibility.
+By enabling product tracking ability at every stage with blockchain, the manufacturing supply chain can become smarter, secure and offer real-time visibility.

 Interfaces involved in the blockchain system

-- Native mobile app for the logistics service provider and merchants.
+- Native mobile app for the logistics company and merchants.